-You can also read more about the impacts of snowmobiles in this article from our Lapland supplier, Activities Abroad.
+You can also read more about the impacts of snowmobiles in this article.

 Irresponsible Santa seekersNormally, we try to be diplomatic about the responsible tourism issues that we bring to the fore, but on this one, it’s a struggle.
 Effectively, fly-in, fly-out 24-hour trips to come and seek out Santa in his grotto don’t do any good for anybody.
 From the family’s perspective, you have to be up at 3am and then wait around at the airport before a three-and-a-half hour flight after which, with probably at least one member of the family getting pretty tired, you’re whisked around a quick dog-sled safari, a quick reindeer safari, taking in almost none of the cultural significance or beauty of the landscape before you’re shunted through a queue to grab your five minutes with Father Christmas.
 Then you’ve got to get all the way home again.
 It’s exhausting just writing about it.

 A bigger problem still is that the operators who run these Christmas conveyor belt trips squeeze the suppliers in Lapland down to the very last cent, so they are working for very little, but serving crowds and crowds of people.
 Economically, the trips make little or no contribution to Lapland; environmentally, they promote a significant carbon footprint; and socially there’s no contribution either because it’s just a “pile them high” mentally with no consideration for spreading the word on how important it is to keep the old ways of living across Lapland alive.